dbaur/aks_node_restart/README.md

 A simple bash scripts that deallocates and starts all virtual machines that are represented as nodes within the cluster.

-By detail the script will perform the following actions:
+The script will perform the following actions in detail:

 * cordon node (disable scheduling)
 * drain node (if --force is not specified)